Extreme Commuting

 Extreme commuting is considered traveling to work for more than 90 minutes in one direction.
 Development, displacement, poverty, and public transit access can have impacts on commuting.

-Race and ethnicity: Black/African American (3.7%) commuters were more likely than the King County average to have a commute of 90 minutes or longer.
-Asian commuters (1.5%) were less likely than the county average to have a commute of 90 minutes or longer.
+Race and ethnicity: Black (3.2%) commuters were more likely than other groups to have a commute of 90 minutes or longer.
+White (1.8%) and Asian commuters (1.4%) were less likely to have a commute of 90 minutes or longer.
 People of color are more likely to commute to and from work via public transportation which can increase travel time.

-Disability: People with a disability (3.2%) were more likely to have a commute that takes longer than 90 minutes one way than the King County average (2.1%).
+Disability: People with a disability (3.2%) were more likely to have a commute that takes 90 minutes or longer one way than those living without disabilities (1.8%).

-Region/City/Neighborhood: Residents of South King County (3.1%) were more likely to have commutes exceeding 90 minutes than residents of other regions in the county.
-Among cities and neighborhoods, Vashon Island had the highest proportion of residents with very long commutes (16.7%), likely due to a large number of residents commuting by ferry and water taxi.
-Maple Valley (5.5%), Enumclaw/Black Diamond/Southeast King County (5.1%) and Federal Way – Dash Point/Southern Rim (4.1%), had the next highest rates of extreme commuting.
+Region/City/Neighborhood: Residents of South King County (2.8%) were more likely to have commutes exceeding 90 minutes than residents of other regions in the county.
+Among cities and neighborhoods, Vashon Island had the highest proportion of residents with very long commutes (13.2%), likely due to a large number of residents commuting by ferry and water taxi.
+Maple Valley (5.6%), Enumclaw/Black Diamond/Southeast King County (4.4%) and Federal Way – North Corridor (4.3%), had the next highest rates of extreme commuting.

 Notes & Sources